mnelson4/printmyblog/readme.txt

 * [give feedback](https://github.com/mnelson4/printmyblog) on GitHub about what features you want or bugs you find
 * help translate.
 Make this accessible to users everywhere using [WordPress' Glotpress](https://translate.wordpress.org/projects/wp-plugins/print-my-blog)
 * help help.
 Answer other users’ questions in the [support section](https://wordpress.org/support/plugin/print-my-blog).
 * fund development.
-[Make a donation](https://www.paypal.me/cmljnelson) and we'll try to prioritize the work you've requested.
+[Make an optional donation](https://opencollective.com/print-my-blog) to support ongoing development.

 == Installation ==